elmahio/documentation/docs/logging-to-elmah-io-from-sitefinity.md

+---
+title: Logging to elmah.io from Sitefinity
+description: Monitor errors in Telerik Sitefinity by including the elmah.io cloud-logging package.
+Automatically notify you when errors in the CMS are logged.
+---

 # Logging to elmah.io from Sitefinity

 Sitefinity is a CMS from Telerik, implemented on top of ASP.NET.
 Like other content management systems build on top of ASP.NET, ELMAH is supported out of the box.

-To install elmah.io in a Sitefinity web-site, start by opening the web-site in Visual Studio by selecting _File | Open Web Site..._ and navigate to the Sitefinity projects folder (something similar to this: `C:\Program Files (x86)\Telerik\Sitefinity\Projects\Default`).
+To install elmah.io in a Sitefinity website, start by opening the website in Visual Studio by selecting _File | Open Web Site..._ and navigate to the Sitefinity projects folder (something similar to this: `C:\Program Files (x86)\Telerik\Sitefinity\Projects\Default`).

-Right click the web site and install the `Elmah.Io` NuGet package:
+Right-click the website and install the `Elmah.Io` NuGet package:

 ```powershell fct_label="Package Manager"
 Install-Package Elmah.Io